kairichard/lace/README.md

 ### Playing around with a non intrusive example package
 Most likely you dont want to override your existing config files just to get a feeling on how lace behaves.
-Therefore i prepared an example package for you to just install and play around with.
+Therefore I prepared an example package for you to just install and play around with.
 ```bash
 > lace fetch https://github.com/kairichard/lace_example_dotfile_pkg.git
 > lace activate lace_example_dotfile_pkg